ayodyadsr/PayloadBase/README.md

 ### About PayloadBase

-PayloadBase is a focused payload arsenal built for security researchers and bug bounty hunters.
-Rather than a broad wordlist collection, it zeroes in on offensive payloads hand-curated, mutation-tested, and organized for real-world testing scenarios.
-Coverage spans SQL injection (time-based, boolean, error-based), XSS, SSRF, LFI/RFI, command injection, API/JSON fuzzing, polyglot payloads, and WAF bypass mutations.
-Whether you're spinning up a new testing environment or need a reliable payload source mid-engagement, PayloadBase is designed to be immediately usable without setup overhead.
+PayloadBase is a focused payload arsenal for security researchers and bug bounty hunters.
+It's a curated collection of offensive payloads built for real-world testing organized, mutation-tested, and ready to use.
+Payload types include SQL injection, XSS, SSRF, LFI/RFI, command injection, API/JSON fuzzing, and WAF bypass mutations.

 This project is maintained by [ayodyadsr](https://github.com/ayodyadsr).